 The 5G had gone mainstream in 2020 launching some devices including flagship and medium-ranged 5G smartphones.
 Even if they launched OnePlus Nord N10 and LG K92 with Snapdragon 690 at a lower price, their ulterior motive is to launch a 5G chipset smartphone that can be afforded by everyone.
 So Qualcomm jumped at the idea and kept their promise and launched the Qualcomm Snapdragon 480 which is the first 5G SoC in the 4-series.
 There are a lot of firsts in this chipset which you will know as you go through the article.
 So let’s cut to the slack and look at the amazing features of the newly announced Qualcomm Snapdragon 480 as well as the compatible devices.

 Qualcomm Snapdragon 480 Processor Features

 Let’s look at the features implemented in the 4-series for the very first.
 As we all know, the Snapdragon 480 is the first SoC to bear an X51 5G modem-RF System in the 4-series for 5G coverage.
 The modem further supports non-standalone (NSA) and standalone (SA) 5G network modes along with FDD, TDD, Dynamic Spectrum Sharing, and a wide variety of network technology by Qualcomm.
 The modem supports global multi-SIM and 5G bands.
 The download and upload speeds for 5G are 2.5 Gbps and 660 Mbps, respectively.

 Further connectivity includes Qualcomm’s FastConnect 6200 mobile connectivity subsystem which supports dual WiFi antennas, 8-stream sounding with multi-user MIMO, Bluetooth 5.1, Qualcomm’s aptX Adaptive codec, and Qualcomm’s TrueWireless technology.
 For more precise location tracking, the chipset has the dual-frequency (L1 and L5) GNSS and also supports India’s NavIC satellite navigation system.

 Coming to the camera section, after the Snapdragon 888, the SD480 also comprise a triple Spectra 345 ISPs to process images.
-Sadly you cant record 4K videos and are limited to record only 1080p videos @60fps and slow-motion 720p videos @120fps.
+Sadly you cant record 4K videos and are limited to recording only 1080p videos @60fps and slow-motion 720p videos @120fps.

 For storage and RAM, the chipset supports UFS 2.2 and LPDDR4X RAM at up to 2133MHz.

 Further features include Qualcomm Quick Charge 4+ technology, a Full HD resolution 120Hz refresh panel and the latest Qualcomm AI Engine with a 70% AI performance boost compared to Snapdragon 460.